JestonBlu/Data-Science/README.md

 #### **Other Items**
 - caret package
-- parallel processing in windows and linux
+- parallel processing in windows and linux (doParallel, foreach)